GambolingPangolin/talks/polysemy/slides.md

 . . .

-Monads are the standard way to encapsulate side effects.
+It is up to the programmer to control the evaluation of programs with impure expressions.
+Monads are the standard way to direct this evaluation.

 # Composing monads